vaibhavtech5143/OpenSource_SAST_DAST-OSD-/README.md

 python3 scanner.py
 ```

-**Alternative: Docker Run (Still In Testing There Are VArious Bugs If you can solve them fell free to use this approach):**
+**Alternative: Docker Run (Still In Testing There Are Various Bugs If you can solve them fell free to use this approach):**

 ```bash
 # Build the scanner